zsawyer/MumbleLink/README.md

 davr            | Thanks for jumping in and helping with recompiling/reobfuscating
 twall           | Thanks for JNA!
 iSuchtel        | Thanks for helping with compiling the universal dylib for OSX
+Robijnvogel     | Thanks for keeping this mod alive while I was away. magneticflux-   | Thanks for keeping this mod alive while I was away.